openmobilityfoundation/mobility-data-specification/policy/README.md

 - Cap allowances (e.g. "Up to 500 additional scooters are permitted near train stations")
 - Speed-limit restrictions (e.g. "15 mph outside of downtown, 10 mph downtown")
 - Idle-time and disabled-time limitations (e.g. "5 days idle while rentable, 12 hours idle while unrentable, per device")
+- Trip surcharges and subsidies (e.g. "A $.25 cents applied when a trip ends downtown")

 The machine-readable format allows Providers to obtain policies and compute compliance where it can be determined entirely by data obtained internally.